eryamada/titanic/README.md

 Now, let's start with some assumptions regarding the situation of the titanic and see if the data.
 In the event of a disaster, doesn't society tends to prioritize saving women and children.
 Would wealthier passengers be more likely to survive?
 Let's analyze these assumptions.

 ## Variable Relationship with Survival Rate {.tabset .tabset-fade}
-Click through the tabs to how different variables are correlated with survival rate.
+Click through the tabs to see how different variables are correlated with survival rate.

 ### Age
 ```{r, message = FALSE}